dwave-examples/cryptarithmetic/README.md

 If no puzzle file is specified, `puzzle_files/example1.txt` is used by default.

 # Code Overview
-There are three constraints used in formulating this problem:
+Objective and constraints considered in problem formuation:
-1. Minimize the difference between squares of left-hand side and right-hand side of equation (minimum of zero).
+1. Minimize the difference between squares of left-hand side and right-hand side of equation.
+(Objective)
 2. Assignments of digits to letters must be unique, thus a puzzle may contain no more than 10 unique letters.
+(Constraint)
-3. The first letters must be non-zero, unless the puzzle contains one letter long components.
+3. The first letters must be assigned a non-zero digit, unless the puzzle contains one-letter words.
+(Constraint)

 # Code Specifics
-Puzzle files containing larger words are generally harder to solve.
-Scaling biases can help the solver arrive at an optimal solution for larger problems with large energy scales.
-Due to the probabilistic nature of the solver, it may take several runs with a puzzle file to find a solution.
+Puzzles become harder to solve with increasing word length.
+For large problems - which have high energy scales - scaling down the biases can help the solver arrive at an optimal solution.
+Due to the probabilistic nature of the solver, you may have to run the puzzle a few times to find a solution, provided one exists.

 # References
 Wiki page on [verbal arithmetic](https://en.wikipedia.org/wiki/Verbal_arithmetic).